tamhub/dalila-dashboard-documentation/docs/features/auth.md

      - `code_challenge` and `code_challenge_method=S256`: For PKCE.
      - `ui_locales`: The current language/locale.

-4. **User Authenticates with Nafath**
+4. **User Authentication**
-   - The user completes authentication with Nafath (e.g., via mobile app or other means).
+   - The user completes authentication with SSO (e.g., via mobile app or other means).

 5. **Redirect Back with Authorization Code**
-   - After successful authentication, Nafath redirects the user back to the application's `redirect_uri` with an authorization `code` in the URL.
+   - After successful authentication, visitsaudi redirects the user back to the application's `redirect_uri` with an authorization `code` in the URL.

 6. **Exchange Authorization Code for Tokens**
    - The frontend exchanges the received `code` and the original `code_verifier` (from local storage) with the backend or directly with the SSO provider to obtain access and ID tokens.